Fix: CPU Overheating

 First things first, you’ll have to check whether the fan is actually working.
 You’ll need to open it up if you don’t have a PC case with a window/glass panel.

-So, leave your computer running, open the side panel and look inside to ensure that the fan on the CPU cooler is spinning.
-If it isn’t, maybe try running a game to ensure that the CPU hits that temperature threshold to start the fans spinning.
+So, leave your computer running, open the side panel and peek inside to ensure that the fan on the CPU cooler is spinning.
+If it isn’t, maybe try running a game to ensure that the CPU hits that temperature threshold to start the fans rotating.

-After all this testing, the fan doesn’t spin; you will need to replace it.
+After all this examination, the fan doesn’t spin; you will need to replace it.

-Fortunately, most CPU coolers have substitutable fans, so you can replace them with any other fan you can find.
-Just make sure it is the correct size.
+Fortunately, most CPU coolers have replaceable fans, so you can substitute them with any other fan you can find.
+Just make sure it is the proper size.

 Fix 2.2: Make Sure CPU Fan Is Plugged In